kirbyjp/SVET/theory/glossary.md

 **Definition:** Number of global ticks required for a pattern to re-establish its adjacency-coherent state.
 **Logic:** Derived from $\tau, S, B, \Gamma_p,$ and CaBS.
 **Forensic Role:** Physical mechanism behind time dilation and refractive index.
+*   **Emergent Interpretation:** Spatial variations in $\Delta\tau$ produce the timing gradients historically described as "ground-state tilt," giving rise to gravitational redshift, lensing, and time dilation.

 ### $\tau_{eff}$ — "tau-eff"
 **Type:** Derived